Schedule and Room Assignments

 Day(s): Wed

 This year-long, hands-on science course is a survey of key concepts in the fields of Life Science, Physical Science, and Earth Science which will give 7th and 8th grade students the fundamentals they need to tackle high school-level Biology, Chemistry, Physics, or Environmental Science.
 Topics covered in this course will not only provide a foundation for higher level science, but will also boost the student's confidence and fluency in discussing scientific issues, applying scientific terminology, and using scientific equipment.
 Content covered in this course will also enable a teen to become a more educated reader and consumer of scientific news and information.
 General life science themes include life cycles, food webs, scientific classification, cell structure, and human body systems.
 Topics in chemistry include states of matter, atomic structure, elements and the Periodic Table, and chemical reactions and solutions.
 Themes in physics include motion, position, speed and acceleration, weight (mass), gravity, friction, buoyancy and density, and electricity and magnetism.
 The earth science unit will cover the rock cycle, minerals, rocks, fossils, weathering and erosion.
 In this class, students will learn about the principles of scientific investigations and engineering practices, the Scientific Method, and preparation of formal lab reports.
 They will practice taking measurements, recording data, converting units of measure, and related mathematical concepts such as significant figures, International System of Units, scientific notation, graphs, and data analysis.
 Students will learn how to provide evidence to support explanations and solutions for their investigations.
 This class is appropriate for a tween or teen who has had limited middle school level science and who wants to prepare for high school science.
 In general, a topic will be discussed one week and then the corresponding lab or activity will be performed in class the following week.
-Meeting Dates: This is a 29-week course that will not meet during the week of May 23-16, 2025.
+Microscope work will be used in some life science labs.
+For a more robust introduction to life and lab sciences, students may want to concurrently register for the Dissection Lab class and/or the Bio Chem Learning Labs program.
+Meeting Dates: This is a 29-week course witht the week off to be announced.
 Workload: Students should expect to spend 1-2 hours per week outside of class on reading and homework assignments.
 Assignments: All class announcements and assignments will be communicated via a Google Classroom.
 Assessments: Informal, qualitative and constructive feedback will be given on submitted assignments.
 A quantitative score/grade will not be provided.
 Textbook: Students should purchase Everything You Need to Ace Science in One Big Fat Notebook: The Complete Middle School Study Guide by Workman Publishing (ISBN # 978-0761160953) Materials: Students should bring the following supplies to each class: colored pencils, glue stick, pens or pencils to write with, and a ruler.
+In addition, a laptop computer will be needed some weeks in class for data collection and some weeks at home for online quizlets.
 Lab/Supply Fee: A lab fee of $100.00 is due payable to the instructor on the first day of class.
 Credit: This course is not recommended as a high school credit.

 12:00 pm-12:55 pm